Amalfi Coast Bucket List: 25 Best Things to Do

 11. Explore Atrani — The Town Nobody Visits

-Atrani is directly next to Amalfi town — 10 minutes on foot — but feels like a completely different world.
-One of the smallest municipalities in Italy, with a charming main square, a quiet beach, a medieval church, and almost none of the crowds that make the famous towns exhausting in peak season.
-Old men playing cards in the afternoon, children using the square as a playground, restaurants priced for residents rather than tourists.
-We discovered it on Day 3 and wished we’d found it on Day 1.
+Atrani is directly next to Amalfi town — about 10 minutes on foot – but feels like a completely different world.
+One of the smallest municipalities in Italy, it has a quiet beach, a compact main square, a medieval church, and far fewer crowds than the famous towns.
+It is the kind of place worth adding early in the trip, not as an afterthought.

 Price: Free | Best time: Late afternoon when tourist crowds have moved on